ibm-cloud-docs/solution-tutorials/vm-to-containers-and-kubernetes.md

 ### Kubernetes orchestration

-[Kubernetes](http://kubernetes.io) is a container orchestrator to manage the lifecycle of containerized applications in a cluster of nodes.
-Your applications might need many other resources to run such as Volumes, Networks, and Secrets that will help you connect to databases, talk to firewalled backends, and secure keys.
+[Kubernetes](http://kubernetes.io/) is a container orchestrator to manage the lifecycle of containerized applications in a cluster of nodes.
+Your applications might need many other resources to run such as volumes, networks, and secrets (which will help you connect to other cloud services), talk to firewalled backends, and secure keys.
 Kubernetes helps you add these resources to your application.
-Infrastructure resources needed by applications are managed declaratively.

 The key paradigm of Kubernetes is its declarative model.
-The user provides the desired state and Kubernetes will attempt to conform and maintain the described state.
-Kubernetes provides APIs and tooling for users to provide the desired state of your cluster including container images, networking, services, volumes, etc.
+The user provides the desired state and Kubernetes will attempt to conform to, and then maintain the described state.

-Run through this [lab](https://github.com/IBM/container-service-getting-started-wt) to get more hands on experience with Kubernetes.

-### Kubernetes basic components

-Pod: A pod is the smallest object model that you can create and run.
-A pod typically represents a process in your cluster.
-Pods contain at least one container that runs the job and additionally might have other containers in it called sidecars for monitoring, logging, and so on.
-Essentially, a pod is an instance of a micro-service consisting of one or more containers that need to run together.

-Service: A Service defines how to expose your application as a DNS entry to have a stable reference.

-Kubectl: The Kubectl is a command line interface for running commands against Kubernetes clusters.
-Kubernetes provides a client interface through the kubectl command-line interface.
-Kubectl commands allow for managing applications and cluster resources.
+This [2-hour self-paced course](https://developer.ibm.com/courses/all/get-started-kubernetes-ibm-cloud-container-service/) will help you to get your first hands-on experience with Kubernetes.
+Additionally, check out the Kubernetes [concepts](https://kubernetes.io/docs/concepts/) documentation page to learn more about the concepts of Kubernetes.

 ## Plan the move

 {: #plan_the_move}

-In this section, you will learn what to consider when configuring a cluster, how to containerize the application and how to create Kubernetes deployment files.
+In this section, you will learn how to configure a Kubernetes cluster, how to containerize the application and how to create the required Kubernetes deployment files.

-By using Kubernetes clusters with IBM Cloud Container Service, you get the following benefits:
+By using Kubernetes clusters with the IBM Cloud Container Service, you get the following benefits:

 - Multiple data centers where you can deploy your clusters
-- Support for Ingress and Load balancer networking options
+- Support for ingress and load balancer networking options
 - Dynamic persistent volume support
 - Highly available, IBM-managed Kubernetes masters

 ### Configure Resources

-To run a production application in the Cloud using Kubernetes, there are few items in which you need to think about and these are:
+To run a production application in the cloud using Kubernetes, there are several items to consider:

 1. How many clusters do you need?
-You may want to have three clusters, one for development, one testing and one for production.
+A good starting point might be three clusters, one for development, one for testing and one for production.
 2. What [hardware](https://console.bluemix.net/docs/containers/cs_clusters.html#planning_worker_nodes) do I need for my worker nodes?
 Virtual machines or Bare Metal?
 3. How many worker nodes do you need?
-This depends on the applications scale, it's true that the more nodes you have the more resiliency your application will have.
+This depends highly on the applications scale, the more nodes you have the more resilient your application will be.
-4. How many replicas of your cluster do you want for higher availability?
+4. How many replicas should you have for higher availability?
 Deploy replica clusters in multiple regions to make your app more available and protect the app from being down due to a region failure.
+Check out the [Best practices for organizing users, teams, applications](users-teams-applications.html#replicate-for-multiple-environments) solution guide for creating multiple environments. **<<ToDo: Needs 2nd review>>**
-5. What does the app need at minimum to startup?
-Test your app to find out the amount of memory and CPU that your app requires to run.
-Your worker node should have enough resources to deploy and start up the app.
-Set resource requests as part of the pod specifications.
+5. Which is the minimal set of resources your app needs to startup?
+You might wantg to test your application for the amount of memory and CPU it requires to run.
+Your worker node should then have enough resources to deploy and start the app.
+Make sure to then set resource requests as part of the pod specifications.
 This setting is what Kubernetes uses to select (or schedule) a worker node that has enough capacity to support the request.
 Estimate how many pods will run on the worker node and the resource requirements for those pods.
 At a minimum, your worker node must be large enough to support one pod for the app.
 6. When to increase the number of nodes?
 You can monitor the cluster usage and increase nodes when needed.
-Checkout the solution guide on how to [analyze logs and monitor the health of Kubernetes applications](analyze-logs-and-monitor-the-health-of-kubernetes-applications.html).
+See this tutorial to understand how to [analyze logs and monitor the health of Kubernetes applications](analyze-logs-and-monitor-the-health-of-kubernetes-applications.html).
 7. Do you need redundant, reliable storage?
 If yes, create a persistent volume claim for NFS storage or bind an IBM Cloud database service to your pod.
 For either option, when a container crashes or a pod is removed from a worker node, the data is not removed and can still be accessed by other pods.

-Above are some of the questions you need to think about before configuring your clusters.
-Assuming you want to run the JPetStore application in the Cloud for a production use, and expect a high load of traffic.
+To make the above more specific, let's assume you want to run the JPetStore application in the cloud for production use and expect a high load of traffic.
 Let's explore what resources you would need:

 1. Setup three clusters, one for development, one testing and one for production.
-2. Development and testing cluster can start with minimum RAM and CPU option such like 2 CPU's, 4GB of RAM and one worker node for each cluster.
+2. The development and testing clusters can start with minimum RAM and CPU option (e.g. 2 CPU's, 4GB of RAM and one worker node for each cluster).
-3. For the production cluster, you may want to have more resources for performance, HA and resiliency.
-Choose Dedicated or Bare Metal options for better performance and at least 4 CPU's, 16GB of RAM, and two workers nodes.
+3. For the production cluster, you may want to have more resources for performance, high availability and resiliency.
+We might choose a dedicated or even a bare metal option and have at least 4 CPU's, 16GB of RAM, and two workers nodes.

-## Managing Compute Resources
+###Managing Compute Resources

-When you specify a Pod, you can optionally specify how much CPU and memory (RAM) each Container needs.
-When Containers have resource requests specified, the scheduler can make better decisions about which nodes to place Pods on.
-And when Containers have their limits specified, contention for resources on a node can be handled in a specified manner.
-This can also help cost savings as well as not allowing pods to eat all of the resources.
+When specifying a pod, you have the option to specify how much CPU and memory (RAM) each container needs.
+If containers have resource requests specified, the scheduler can make better decisions about which nodes to place pods on.

- Each Container of a Pod can specify one or more of the following:
+Each container of a pod can specify one or more of the following:

 ```bash
 spec.containers[].resources.limits.cp
 spec.containers[].resources.limits.memory
 ```

-You can read more on compute resources [here](https://kubernetes.io/docs/concepts/configuration/manage-compute-resources-container/).
+There is lot's more information about managing Kubernetes compute resources [here](https://kubernetes.io/docs/concepts/configuration/manage-compute-resources-container/).

-### Apply 12 factor principles to your app
+### Applying the 12 factor principle to your app

-The twelve-factor principles is a methodology for building software-as-a-service apps that uses declarative formats for setup automation and to minimize time and cost.
-When moving applications to the container world and Kubernetes, you should consider applying the 12 factor principles.
+The [twelve-factor app](https://12factor.net/) is a methodology for building cloud native applications and you should understand and apply it when moving applications to containers and orchestrating these via Kubernetes.

-Here are some of the key must applied principles:
+Here are some of key principles that apply to this tutorial:

+- **Codebase** - All source code and configuration files are tracked inside a version control system (e.g. a GIT repository).
-- **Codebase** - Application code to live inside a Git repository so it can be easily tracked and version controlled.
-With this you can also integrate DevOps delivery pipeline to build and test the application before deploying to the cluster.
-Checkout the solution guide [Continuous Deployment to Kubernetes](continuous-deployment-to-kubernetes.html) to learn how to set up a continuous integration and delivery pipeline for containerized applications running in a Kubernetes cluster.
-This will cover the set up of source control, build, test and deploy stages as well as adding integrations such as security scanners, notifications, and analytics.
+- **Build, release, run** - The 12-factor app uses strict separation between the build, release, and run stages.
+This can be automated with an integrated DevOps delivery pipeline to build and test the application before deploying it to the cluster.
+Checkout the [Continuous Deployment to Kubernetes tutorial](continuous-deployment-to-kubernetes.html) to learn how to set up a continuous integration and delivery pipeline.
+It covers the set up of source control, build, test and deploy stages and will show you how to add integrations such as security scanners, notifications, and analytics.
-- **Config** - Store config in an environment variables, do not hardcode service credentials within the application.
-This is covered in more depth in the later section of this solution guide.
+- **Config** - All configuration information is stored in environment variables, and no service credentials are hardcoded within the application.
-- **Backing Services** - Your application code can talk to many services, like a database for example.
-A database can be installed locally in a separate node or a database as a service, in both cases the Database service is referenced by a simple endpoint (URL) with service credentials.
-The point is, your code shouldn’t know the difference.
+- **Backing Services** - Your application code can connect to many services, such as databases, messaging queues or even AI services.
+These services (e.g. a database) can be installed locally in a separate node or used "as a service" in the cloud.
+In either case, the service is referenced by a simple endpoint (URL) and accessed through service credentials.
+Your code shouldn’t know the difference.

-There are many more important 12 factor principles are covered in depth [here](https://12factor.net/) and you should read and consider apply them into your application.

 ### Containerize the application